You Said You Want to Tour Sardinia . . .

 The event will not be recorded.

-Postponed – Live from Sardinia: Textile Designer Eugenia Pinna – Date TBD early 2025
+Postponed – Live from Sardinia: Textile Designer Eugenia Pinna – Date TBD

 Closeup of textile in complex pattern by Eugenia Pinna

-September 25, 2024 – This event is being postponed, with the new date to be set for early 2025.
+September 25, 2024 – This event is postponed.
 Watch for updates here or in the newsletter.
 Apologies for the delay, yet we look forward to a wonderful presentation with Eugenia!

 Eugenia’s designs incorporate Nule traditions with contemporary vision.
 Her work was recently featured in the one-woman exhibit, La Ricerca di una Textile Designer, at Spazio Ilisso in Nule, and can be seen on her own website, Sardinian Arts, and in select showrooms.

-Noted Sardinian Textile Designer Eugenia Pinna will present her work in a live online event NEW DATE TO BE DETERMINED FOR EARLY 2025.
+Noted Sardinian Textile Designer Eugenia Pinna will present her work in a live online event NEW DATE TO BE DETERMINED.
 Saturday, October 19, 2024 at 10am Pacific/1pm Eastern.
 Eugenia will discuss her textiles and present a brief history of her work from her studio in Nule, Sardegna.
 The event is presented as a collaboration between Eugenia, Sardinian Arts, and the Italian Cultural Institute-San Francisco.
 The event is free.

 Textile Designer Eugenia Pinna